 He helped them gain promotion to the Premier League in 2009 and played 13 top-flight games the following season, but following successive relegations into League One, he found himself loaned out to Championship side Yeovil Town at the start of the 2013/14 campaign.

 However he would be snapped up by Tony Pulis and made his Eagles debut on the final day of that season in Palace's 2-2 draw with Fulham.
 He made seven more appearances for the side in 2014/15 before going on to establish himself as first-choice the following campaign, something he managed to achieve once again in 2016/17 as he ousted Steve Mandanda as the club's number one shot-stopper.

-Hennessey has been a regular in between the sticks for the Welsh national side since making his debut in 2007 and completed a half century of caps for his country during the Red Dragons' successful Euro 2016 qualification campaign.
+Hennessey has been a regular in between the sticks for the Wales national side since making his debut in 2007 and completed a half century of caps for his country during the Red Dragons' successful Euro 2016 qualification campaign.
 He featured in all-but-one of their matches in the finals, where they made it to the final four before being knocked out by Portugal.

 Today he is the Eagles' most capped international ever, overtaking former captain Mile Jedinak in October 2018 with 39 international appearances while signed for Palace.